 Of course it’s easy to be kind when we’re in a great space and the world is working with us but when times are tough or we’re under stress it’s a greater challenge.

 It’s so much easier to lash than it is to take a breath and deal with our own frustration.

 And while doing so releases the pressure valve in the short term, you have to ask yourself what you are creating in the longer term and if that is what you really want.

 Do you want a productive, trusting relationship with your colleague?
 A connected loving relationship with your partner or child?
 Will lashing out really help you accomplish that, or will it build walls?

-I’ll bet that kindness (which includes being able to disagree, be firm or tackle difficulty) is better at creating long-term good.
+I’ll bet that kindness (which includes being able to disagree, be firm, tackle difficulty and set boundaries) is better at creating long-term good.

 And yet it doesn’t always seem to work like that way.

 We hear of ruthless managers surrounded by people only too willing to do their bidding and many climb the corporate tree where there are seemingly no consequences for the way that they act.

 But are these people following them out of respect for their ability or character?
 No, it’s just fear.

 To excuse a lack of empathy some people retreat to evolution, talking about survival of the fittest as if it precludes kindness.